-The Association was founded in 1980 to further the study of local history in the County, and in particular to promote links between amateur local historians and academic and professional bodies involved in local history.
-The Association organizes twice-yearly study days and publishes a regular newsletter and a journal, Oxfordshire Local History.
+The association was founded in 1980 to further the study of local history in the county, and in particular to promote links between amateur local historians and academic and professional bodies involved in local history.
+The association organizes twice-yearly study days and publishes a monthly e-bulletin and a journal, Oxfordshire Local History.
 Further details at: www.olha.org.uk

-Enquiries about the Association should be addressed to the Hon.
-Treasurer and Membership Secretary, Liz Woolley, 138 Marlborough Road, Oxford, OX1 4LS (membership@olha.org.uk).
+Enquiries about the association should be addressed to the Hon.
+Treasurer and Membership Secretary, Liz Woolley, 138 Marlborough Road, Oxford, OX14LS (membership@olha.org.uk).